multisynq/m4u-package/readme.md

 ### Build JS Now
 _Manually initiate a build of the JavaScript code for the Croquet session that synchronizes this app._

-This and the other JS build items are available when the open scene has a Croquet Bridge object with an appropriately set App Name (and there is a corresponding app source directory under CroquetJS).
+This and the other JS build items are available when the open scene has a Croquet Bridge object with an appropriately set App Name (and there is a corresponding app source directory under MultisynqJS).

 This item triggers a bundling of that source along with the libraries that are currently installed as part of the "JS build tools".
 The bundling is required for the Croquet session to run.